syncfusion-content/ej2-image-editor-docs/ej2-javascript/image-editor/toolbar.md

 domainurl: ##DomainURL##
 ---

-# Toolbar in ##Platform_Name## Image editor control
+# Toolbar in ##Platform_Name## Image editor component

 The toolbars in the Image Editor are a key component for interacting with and editing images.
 They provide a range of tools and options that can be customized to suit the needs and preferences.
 Add or remove items from the toolbar to create a personalized set of tools, or they can even create their own custom toolbar from scratch.
 This flexibility and customization allow them to create a unique image editing experience that is tailored to their specific needs and workflow.

-In the Image Editor, the [`toolbar`](../../api/image-editor/#toolbar) property provides the ability to customize the toolbar by adding or removing items, as well as defining a completely custom toolbar.
+In the Image Editor, the toolbar property provides the ability to customize the toolbar by adding or removing items, as well as defining a completely custom toolbar.
 This feature is valuable for creating a personalized image editing experience that aligns with specific requirements and workflows.

+## Built-in Toolbar Items

+Specifies the toolbar items to perform UI interactions.
+Refer to the built-in toolbar items for the default value.

+* Crop
+* Transform
+* Annotate
+* ZoomIn
+* ZoomOut
+* Open
+* Reset
+* Save
+* Pan

 ## Add a custom toolbar item